9aia/thal/pm/BACKLOG.md

 ## Accessibility

+High priority:

+- Add tooltip to all actionable icons
+- Add `aria-label` and `title` to all buttons (add `title` prop to Button component)

 Low priority:

-- Add `aria-label` and `title` to all buttons (add `title` prop to Button component)
-- Add tooltip to all actionable icons
 - Improve a11y for avatars

 ## Legal

 Low priority:

-- Inform Thal changed (specially terms or privacy) via email
+- Add automatic informing Thal changed (specially terms or privacy) via email
 - Improve prompt engineering for the character builder
 - Handle Gemini safety errors
   - Provide feedback indicating that the sending message is not allowed.